akhilmathurs/libriadapt/README.md

 ### Generating the noisy datasets

 We provide a script to augment the clean speech files with the noise samples, and generate a noisy-version of the dataset.
-Check the `augment_noise.py` script.
+Check [augment_noise.py](https://github.com/akhilmathurs/libriadapt/blob/master/augment_noise.py).

 ### Warnings
 The authors have manually verified hundreds of speech recordings, but there is always the possibility that some (or many) of the speech recordings are incomplete or noisy.
 Please make sure to test for such cases in your data pipelines.